-Areas which are within the charity's control, which are currently considered to be at low risk of occurrence, but which have the potential to be significant are;
+Areas which are within the charity's control, which are currently considered to be at low risk of occurrence, but which have the potential to be significant are:

-- Maintaining educational standards; - Premises safety, for pupils, parents, staff and visitors.
+- maintaining educational standards; - premises safety, for pupils, parents, staff and visitors.

-Other risks facing the school which are individually small but may occur more frequently are;
+Other risks facing the school which are individually small but may occur more frequently are:

-- Unpaid fees The Bursar monitors these day by day and the governors review them each time they meet; - Funding the building work When planning the building work the governors considered the effect upon the charity's cash flows, the need to borrow funds, its ability to service loan repayments and the risk of fluctuation in interest rates.
+- unpaid fees The Bursar monitors these day by day and the finance committee review them on a termly basis; - funding the building work When planning the building work the governors considered the effect upon the charity's cash flows, the need to borrow funds, its ability to service loan repayments and the risk of fluctuation in interest rates.